inferno-framework/inferno-core/docs/deployment/input-presets.md

 ```

 In the example above, if the `REFERENCE_SERVER_HOST` environmont variable were
-set to `http://example.com`, then that input wolud have a value of
+set to `http://example.com`, then that input would have a value of
 `"http://example.com/reference-server/r4"`.

 ### Presets with Suite Options